Open late Thurs.-Sat.

 * Click here for rating key

-Blackstone Steakhouse Restaurant Review: This Long Island restaurant serves up traditional steak dishes and sides, but you'll also find sushi, sashimi and a welcoming setting to boot.
+Blackstone Steakhouse Restaurant Review: This Long Island restaurant serves traditional steak dishes and sides, but you'll also find sushi, sashimi and a welcoming setting to boot.
 The stone façade, dark hardwood floors and expansive room surrounding a central fireplace evoke the feel of a Western lodge.
 The acoustics charge the room with sound, so we recommend requesting a table far from the bar.
-To start, Kobe beef is served paper-thin on a sizzling stone, and the Wagyu steak starter with hard-boiled egg and shallot evokes the flavors of a traditional steak tartare.
-The porterhouse, which comes in two-, three- or four-person servings, is accompanied by béarnaise, au poivre and Blackstone's own signature sauce.
+To start, Kobe short ribs are paired with melting burrata and a soy and ginger sauce, and Maine lobster is blended into a four-cheese mac 'n' cheese.
+The porterhouse, which comes in two-, three- or four-person servings, is accompanied by béarnaise, au poivre and Blackstone's own signature sauce; diners can also opt for a 28-ounce Japanese long bone Kurobuta pork chop or a lime and coconut crusted Chilean sea bass.
 Sushi offerings include a variety of fresh fish, specialty rolls and assorted platters.
-The wine list boasts over 600 bottles (mostly red).
+The wine list boasts over 600 bottles (mostly red), with a few saké selections for a Japanese touch.
 Service is attentive, even on a packed night.